 - Wilting seedlings can indicate inaccurate water (too much or too little) or incorrect temperature.

 How To Transplant Seedlings

 As the weather warms and transplanting time approaches, it is helpful to “harden” or temper the seedlings for the elements they will face.

 Slowly exposing them to sun, wind, and light rain will help them to be stronger for the day they go outdoors.

 It is crucial to only do a little hardening at a time, as to not kill your seedlings.

 Seedlings can be exposed to wind & sun through an open window for small amounts each day when weather permits.

-Eventually, seedlings may be placed outside in their trays to begin to adapt to weather conditions prior to planting.
+Eventually, the plants may be placed outside in their trays to begin to adapt to weather conditions prior to transplanting.